We are talking about a pus sac in a tooth caused by an infection.

 - Palpation during physical examination.

-- Urine test, which will detect bacteria in the urine in case of Phlegmon.
+- A urine test will detect bacteria in the urine in the case of Phlegmon.

-- Imaging tests, such as X-rays, ultrasound, CT scan, and MRI.
+- Imaging tests include X-rays, ultrasound, CT scans, and MRI.

-The main goal of Phlegmon treatment is to eliminate the cause of the phlegmonic process so that treatment can be achieved and recurrence can be prevented.
+The main goal of Phlegmon treatment is to eliminate the cause of the phlegmonous process so that treatment can be achieved and recurrence can be prevented.